-This survival knife was developed by Gerber with input from Grylls, and bears distinctive orange, gray and black styling.
+This survival knife was developed by Gerber with input from Grylls and has distinctive orange, gray and black styling.
 For those not familiar, Grylls is considered a wilderness survival expert with experience in mountain climbing, parachuting and even time in the British SAS (21 Special Air Service Regiment).
-Most people know Grylls for the wildreness survival TV shows he has starred in.
+Most people know Grylls for the wilderness survival TV shows he has starred in.

 The Bear Grylls Ultimate knife is a fixed blade knife that is marketed as a survival knife.
 Made in China, the knife uses 7Cr17MoV stainless steel and has a 3/4 tang.
 In this Bear Grylls Knife review, I had a knife with a partially serrated blade.
 A fine-edged blade without any serrations is also available.

 The knife has a rubberized handle.
 Adding to the survival nature of the knife is a whistle that is part of the lanyard and a small, foldable guide that tucks into the back of the nylon sheath.

 At the butt-end of the knife is a textured metal end cap.
 This is designed for hammering, be it a stake into the ground or breaking open a nut.